Overview#

 Tag-Based Context#

-GreyNoise tags identify the nature of the scanning activity: scanner, exploit, worm, botnet, brute-force, tor-exit, vpn, cdn, and others.
+GreyNoise tags identify the nature of the scanning activity: scanner, exploit, worm, botnet, brute-force, Tor exit, VPN, CDN, and others.
 These tags surface directly on Argus records, allowing analysts to immediately understand why a source IP appeared in Suricata alerts or network logs without running a separate enrichment step.

 Suricata Alert Noise Reduction#